Chris Sabin: X Division Champion (2003–2007)

-The Motor City Machine Guns (2007–2012)
+Motor City Machine Guns (2007–2012)

 In the summer of 2007, Sabin formed a tag team with Alex Shelley, known as the Motor City Machine Guns.
 The two had been teaming in several independent promotions prior to their formation as a team in TNA.
 Sabin and Shelley started a feud with Team 3D, turning face, which stemmed from Team 3D constantly attacking the X Division every week.
 They defeated Team 3D at Genesis.
 Motor City Machine Guns later competed in TNA's World X Cup as a part of Team USA/TNA and went undefeated, winning two tag team matches and the 12 man elimination tag team match.

 Sabin and Shelley turned heel when, after a match with B.G.
 James and Eric Young, Sabin slapped James in the face.
 Sabin and Shelley lost a TNA World Tag Team Championship match at Turning Point to Beer Money, Inc.

-Frontline

-Sabin and Shelley turned face then joined The Frontline.
+Sabin and Shelley turned face then joined the TNA Frontline.
 In December 2008, Sabin qualified for the finals in the X Division title tournament after defeating Sonjay Dutt and Kiyoshi.
 On January 11, 2009, at Genesis, Sabin was defeated by his tag team partner Alex Shelley for the X Division title.
 Sabin and Shelley then floated began competing in minor matches.
 The two eventually began popping up in the crowd with various signs, such as "Yes, we still work here."
 They would then be given their own broadcast table and would occasionally do commentary for various matches.
 On the October 22 episode of Impact!, Sabin and Shelley won an Ultimate X match against Lethal Consequences to become the number one contenders for the TNA World Tag Team Championship.
 On the October 29 episode of Impact!, Sabin suffered a concussion during a match with Team 3D after landing on his head.
 At Turning Point, The British Invasion (Doug Williams and Brutus Magnus) defeated Sabin and Shelley and Beer Money, Inc. in a three-way match to retain the TNA Tag Team titles.
 The following month at Final Resolution, British Invasion defeated Sabin and Shelley to once again retain their titles.